Epiphanius the Monk

-Epiphanius the Monk (Epiphanius Monachus, Epiphanios of Constantinople, 8th or 9th century) was a monk and priest in the Kallistratos monastery in Constantinople and author of several extant works including a life of the Virgin Mary and a life of St. Andrew the Apostle (PG 120.179–286).
-He published the first guidebook of Jerusalem for traveling pilgrims in Greek; there is also a Slavonic translation.
+Epiphanius the Monk (Epiphanius Monachus, Epiphanios of Constantinople, 8th or 9th century) was a monk and priest in the Kallistratos monastery in Constantinople and author of several extant works including the life of the Virgin Mary and Andrew the Apostle (PG 120.179–286).
+He published the first guidebook of Jerusalem for traveling pilgrims in Greek; there is also an Old Church Slavonic translation.